helloumma/Productivity-Journal/README.md

 - Refactor and ensure no DRY practises around codebase
 - Add dynamic routing to jump between different dates
 - Enable save button on each page
+- Change application to an SPA instead of using a SSR framework like Next.js

 **March 2024: This project is abounded until further improvements/clearer direction is made on Next.js server components working with auth within Supabase as there is an known error of: `Invariant: Method expects to have requestAsyncStorage, none available` when deploying.
 In addition to this, functionality such as `revalidatePath` also seem to be in flight mode and not working as they should be.**